 Our survey shows that CEOs are more than willing to lead by example to embrace today’s tough leadership challenges.
 They intend to deliver on their purpose commitments, making the ESG investments and changes necessary to address inequity and launch the race to net zero.
 They also look to drive growth and prosperity through digital agility and business model innovation, while ensuring that aggressive technology investments are matched by investment in human capabilities and skills.

-KPMG 2021 CEO Outlook survey
+The KPMG 2021 CEO Outlook launches in September